maxwolf621/AZ/az-104/Test/VNet.md

 https://docs.microsoft.com/en-us/azure/network-watcher/network-watcher-nsg-flow-logging-overview

 `Azure Network Watcher Resource | Network diagnostic tools`

 `Azure Network Watcher Resource | Logs`
 ![Alt text](image-125.png)

-Network security group (NSG) flow logs is a feature of Azure Network Watcher that allows you to log information about IP traffic flowing through an NSG.
+:memo: Network security group (NSG) flow logs is a feature of Azure Network Watcher that allows you to **log information about IP traffic flowing through an NSG**.

-Flow data is sent to Azure Storage accounts from where you can access it as well as export it to any visualization tool, SIEM, or IDS of your choice.
+- Flow data is sent to Azure Storage accounts from where you can access it as well as export it to any visualization tool, SIEM, or IDS of your choice.

-Flow logs are the source of truth for all network activity in your cloud environment.
+- Flow logs are the source of truth for all network activity in your cloud environment.

-Whether you’re an upcoming startup trying to optimize resources or a large enterprise trying to detect intrusion, Flow logs are your best bet.
-You can use it for optimizing network flows, monitoring throughput, verifying compliance, detecting intrusions, and more.
+Whether you're an upcoming startup trying to optimize resources or a large enterprise trying to detect intrusion, Flow logs are your best bet.
+- You can use it for optimizing network flows, monitoring throughput, verifying compliance, detecting intrusions, and more.

-IP flow verify checks if a packet is allowed or denied to or from a virtual machine.
-If the packet is denied by a security group, the name of the rule that denied the packet is returned.
+:memo: IP flow verify
+Checks if a packet is allowed or denied to or from a virtual machine.
+- If the packet is denied by a security group, **the name of the rule** that denied the packet is returned.

 IP flow verify looks at the rules for all Network Security Groups (NSGs) applied to the network interface, such as a subnet or virtual machine NIC.

 Traffic flow is then verified based on the configured settings to or from that network interface.

 IP flow verify is useful in confirming if a rule in a Network Security Group is blocking ingress or egress traffic to or from a virtual machine.

 Therefore, you have to use the NSG flow logs to capture information about the IP traffic going to and from a network security group.
 Conversely, to diagnose connectivity issues to or from an Azure virtual machine, you need to use IP flow verify.

 :x: `[Traffic會被傳送到哪]` Next hop is incorrect